workingDog/Gpsd4Scala/readme.md

 # How to collect the data

 The collector is where the data arrives, this is where you do something with it.
-Here is the typical structure of a collector actor showing the data arriving with the Collector(obj) message:
+Here is the typical structure of a collector actor showing the data arriving with the Collect(obj) message:

     class BasicCollector extends Actor with Collector {